 Saudi Aramco to raise $25.6 billion in biggest IPO ever

-Saudi Arabia’s giant state-owned oil company, Saudi Aramco, on Thursday set the price of its initial public offering at a level that will raise $25.6 billion, a sum that is expected to make it the world’s biggest IPO, according to two people briefed on the pricing plan.
+Saudi Arabia’s giant state-owned oil company, Saudi Aramco, on Thursday set the price of its initial public offering at a level that would raise $25.6 billion, a sum that is expected to make it the world’s biggest IPO.

-Saudi Aramco set the initial price at 32 riyals, or about $8.53 a share, the high end of the range it forecast last month, these people said.
-It plans to sell 3 billion shares, representing 1.5 percent of the company.
+Saudi Aramco said it had set the initial share price at 32 riyals, or about $8.53, the high end of the range it forecast last month.
+It plans to sell 3 billion shares, 1.5% of the company.
 At that price, the company would be worth $1.7 trillion.

-The amount to be raised by the sale exceeds the $25 billion raised by Alibaba, the Chinese online retail company, in its initial offering five years ago on the New York Stock Exchange.
+The amount raised by the sale would exceed the $25 billion raised by Alibaba, the Chinese online retail company, in its initial offering five years ago on the New York Stock Exchange.

-The total proceeds could grow if additional shares are released for sale.
-The two people said these additional shares would bring the total raised closer to $30 billion.
+And the total could go higher.
+The company said underwriters could decide to sell an additional quantity of shares that would raise the proceeds to $29.4 billion.

-The IPO establishes Aramco as one of the world’s most valuable companies, but the $1.7 trillion figure falls short of the Saudi royal family’s hopes of an offering that would value the company at close to $2 trillion.
+The IPO will establish Aramco as one of the world’s most valuable companies, but the $1.7 trillion figure falls short of the Saudi royal family’s hopes of an offering that valued the company at close to $2 trillion.

 Global investors proved to be skittish over the earlier valuations offered by the Saudi government.
 While its filings showed Aramco to be immensely profitable — it posted a profit of $68 billion for the first nine months of the year — its earnings have declined, and risks like global warming and geopolitical instability cast a pall over its prospects.